nippur72/PolymerTS/README.md

 1. Write elements as TypeScript classes
 2. Extend the `polymer.Base` class
-3. Implement the `polymer.Element` interface
-4. Use @decorators as needed
+3. Use @decorators as needed

 A class-element:
 - can have private properties/fields